AlexRogalskiy/java-patterns/docs/user-guide/troubleshooting.md

 - \[ ] If you cannot find a similar issue create a new thread instead of commenting on an unrelated one.
 - When reporting a bug, provide this information:
   1. Steps to reproduce the problem
-  2. A link to the notebook or markdown file where the error is occurring
+  2. A link to the notebook or Markdown file where the error is occurring
   3. If the error is happening in GitHub Actions, a link to the specific error along with how you are able to reproduce this error.
 You must provide this **in addition to the link to the notebook or markdown file**.
-  4. A screenshot / dump of relevant logs or error messages you are receiving from your local development environment. the local development server as indicated in the [development guide](https://github.com/fastai/fastpages/blob/master/\_fastpages_docs/DEVELOPMENT.md).
+  4. A screenshot / dump of relevant logs or error messages you are receiving from your local development environment.
+The local development server as indicated in the [development guide](https://github.com/fastai/fastpages/blob/master/\_fastpages_docs/DEVELOPMENT.md).

 **You must provide ALL of the above information**.